I think Tallinn is one of the most underrated cities in Europe. Estonia’s capital is not just a gorgeous city, but it’s full of life.

 Tallinn Museum of Orders of Knighthood

-This is a fascinating museum and, even though I thought I would have no interest, I stayed here much longer than expected.
+The Tallinn Museum of Orders of Knighthood is a fascinating museum and, even though I thought I would have no interest, I stayed here much longer than expected.

-The museum has exhibits of various different types of orders that are given out in countries across Europe, including the Order of the Garter and the Order the British Empire.
+The museum has exhibits of various different types of orders that are given out in countries across Europe, including the Order of the Garter and the Order of the British Empire.

 It’s one of the largest collections in Europe and there is lots of excellent information explaining it all.
 Pop in and you might also be surprised at how interesting you find it!